IVF in Greece Reviewed by Experts

 The fertility law in Greece is fairly liberal which means that medical practitioners are able to work with a great deal of freedom and are able to create treatment plans which are individualised and based on the specific health and diagnosis of their patient.

-There is however specific legislation in place regarding the numbers of embryos that may be transferred to the patient and at present there is an upper age limit of 50 for women seeking treatments.
+There is however specific legislation in place regarding the number of embryos that may be transferred to the patient and at present, there is an upper age limit of 54 for women seeking treatments.
 The country however does not deny treatment access based on other considerations such as BMI where no restrictions or eligibility criteria are in place.

 What is the Greek legislation regarding IVF with donor eggs?